 Kumon's top tips for going back to school

-For those still enjoying their summer holidays, going back to school can make some of us nervous.
-But at Kumon, we encourage our students to be confident and independent individuals that take responsibility for their own learning, and that includes their schoolwork.
-Here are some of our top tips for getting back to the swing of it:
+Many children who are currently enjoying their summer holidays would rather not be thinking about going back to school just yet but, at Kumon, we encourage our students to be confident and independent individuals that take responsibility for their own learning and that includes their schoolwork.
+Here are some of our top tips for getting back to the swing of things once the holidays end:

 2) Preparing for the school routine means getting back to a good sleeping pattern and a more regular bedtime.
-It is always best to go to bed earlier a few days before school starts, so you are refreshed on your first day back.
+It is always best to start going to bed earlier a few days before school starts, so you are refreshed on your first day back.

 4) Ensure you are prepared with plenty of school supplies, so you are organised and able to keep up with your classwork.

-5) Prepare your school uniform, find your water bottle and pack your bag the night before, so you are calm and raring to go in the morning.
+5) Prepare your school uniform, find your water bottle and pack your bag the night before, so you are calm and ready to go in the morning.

-6) Most likely, a new school year will mean a new teacher and maybe classmates, try to be patient, friendly and welcoming to everyone.
+6) Most likely, a new school year will mean a new teacher and maybe classmates so try to be patient, friendly and welcoming to everyone.

-7) Show your parents how independent you now are and think about what else you need, without being reminded.
+7) Show your parents how independent you now are and think about what else you will need.
 Do you have a packed lunch or a canteen pass?
 Have you packed your house keys, bus pass or other travel items you need to take?

-Getting back to the flow of school work and your academic standards from last term will be all the easier if you’ve kept up with a little Kumon study every day throughout the summer.
+Getting back into the flow of school work will be all the easier if you’ve kept up with a little Kumon study every day throughout the summer.
 If you did, congratulations!
 Your brain will feel sharper, and you’ll be ready to tackle new school work this term!